Previous:

 If you repeat that a few times, the host information should change, but the user information should not.

-We have everything working, including using Envoy to handle round-robining traffic between our several Flask apps.
-With kubectl scale
+We have everything working, including using Envoy to handle round-robin traffic between our several Flask apps.
+With

 , we can easily change the number of instances of Flask apps we’re running.
 And, as you probably noticed, bringing Envoy in once our app was running wasn’t hard.
 It’s a pretty promising way to add a lot of flexibility without a lot of pain.